-With the Performance Test, you can evaluate the responsiveness, robustness, availability, reliability, and scalability of an application, according to the number of simultaneous connections, evaluating its performance in high workload, and considering its behavior under normal circumstances.
+With the Performance Test tools, you can evaluate the responsiveness, robustness, availability, reliability, and scalability of an application, according to the number of simultaneous connections, by evaluating its performance in high workload, and considering its behaviour under normal circumstances.

 - Speed – determines whether the app responds quickly

 - Scalability – determines the maximum user load that the application can support.